Testing dark energy models with a new sample of strong-lensing systems: Results

 \subsection{The $\omega$CDM constraints}

-For the $\omega$CDM model, we considered two free parameters $\Omega_{0m}$ and $\omega_0$, aditionally we consider an extra parameter $f$ only in the third case (T3).
+For the $\omega$CDM model, we considered two free parameters $\Omega_{0m}$ and $\omega_0$, aditionally we consider an extra parameter $f$ only in one case (FS).
 As we mentioned earlier, a Gaussian prior on $\Omega_{0m}$ is assumed, hence our attention is focused on the $\omega_0$ parameter.
-We found consistency for the constraints obtained in the first three tests (see figures \ref{wCDM1} and \ref{wCDM2}), i.e. the $\omega_{0}$ value is not affected whether a new extra parameter $f$ is considered or the systems with $D^{obs} > 1$ are excluded.
-However, the $\chi^{2}_{min}$ and $\chi^{2}_{red}$ values reflect the goodness of the constraints: improvement when we exclude the systems in the region of $D^{obs} > 1$, and without significant change when we consider the corrective parameter $f$, in good agreement with previous studies \citep[$f \sim 1$; $f=1.010 \pm 0.017$ for][respectively]{Cao:2012,Treu:2006ApJ}.
-However, when different sub-samples are considered (see figures \ref{wCDM3}, \ref{wCDM4} and \ref{wCDM5} tests T4 to T13) $\omega_0$ seems to have different values, the majority pointing to an Universe with a phantom DE, and two cases (T4 and T10) where $\omega_0$ is positive, which does not satisfies the accelerated condition $\omega_{0}<-1/3$, yielding an unphysical $q(z)$ (see Figure \ref{q_wCDM}).
+We found consistency for the constraints obtained in the first three tests (see figure \ref{figwCDM}, upper-left and lower panels), i.e. the $\omega_{0}$ value is not affected whether a new extra parameter $f$ is considered or the systems with $D^{obs} > 1$ are excluded.
+However, the $\chi^{2}_{min}$ and $\chi^{2}_{red}$ values reflect the goodness of the constraints: improvement when we exclude the systems in the region of $D^{obs} > 1$, and without significant change when we consider the corrective parameter $f$, in agreement with previous studies \citep[$f \sim 1$; $f=1.010 \pm 0.017 $ for][respectively]{Cao:2012,Treu:2006ApJ}.
+However, when different sub-samples are considered (see figure \ref{figwCDM}, upper-right and middle panels) $\omega_0$ seems to have different values, the majority pointing to an Universe with a phantom DE, and two cases (SS2 and SS8) where $\omega_0$ is positive, which does not satisfies the accelerated condition $\omega_{0}<-1/3$, yielding an unphysical $q(z)$ (see Figure \ref{q_all}, upper panel).
 In the following, we discuss in further detail some key results obtained from the sub-samples.

-The fourth test was done using systems in the region of $D^{obs}<0.5$, this sub-sample consist of 30 points.
-Nine of them have the peculiarity that their theoretical lens equation Eq. \eqref{Dth} provides $D^{th} <0.5$ only when $\omega_0$ becomes positive.
+The SS2 was done using systems in the region of $D^{obs}<0.5$, this sub-sample consist of 29 points, eight of them have the peculiarity that their theoretical lens equation Eq. \eqref{Dth} provides $D^{th} <0.5$ only when $\omega_0$ becomes positive.
 However, three of these systems (MG0751$+$2716, SL2SJ$085019-$034710, and SL2SJ$02325-$040823) never enter the aforementioned region.
 These are consequences of the functional form for $D^{th}$, which gives the same result for different values of $\omega_0$.
-As a repercussion, cosmological parameters show convergence problems with the MCMC, e.g. notice that the $\Omega_{m0}\mbox{-}\omega_{0}$ posterior distribution presents double contours (see figure \ref{wCDM3}).
+As a repercussion, cosmological parameters show convergence problems with the MCMC, e.g. notice that the $\Omega_{m0}\mbox{-}\omega_{0}$ posterior distribution presents double contours (see figure \ref{figwCDM}, upper-right panel).